DeviCatOutlet/devicatoutlet.github.io/characters.md

 # Characters

-Here you’ll find a list of our original characters.
+## Here you’ll find a list of our original characters.
-{: .hearts}

-Click below to find pictures and descriptions.
+## Click below to find pictures and descriptions.
-{: .hearts}

 **Artist Disclaimer:** Fanart for personal use of any of our original characters is welcomed and encouraged.
 Should you wish to do anything